Strobesstrobes

 TL;DR

-• ✓Build a full endpoint inventory first, including old versions and hidden routes, before you test a single payload.
+• ✓Build a complete inventory first, including old versions and undocumented routes, before sending a single payload.

-• ✓Map every test back to an OWASP API Security Top 10 (2023) category so your report is actionable and complete.
+• ✓Map each test to an OWASP API Security Top 10 (2023) category and pair it with a config-level fix, not 'use strong passwords'.

-It covers six phases, each targeting a different class of the OWASP API Security Top 10.
-Discovery builds the attack surface; the auth phases catch the most damaging access-control bugs; input and logic phases catch injection and abuse; rate limiting catches resource exhaustion.
+Six phases, each targeting a different slice of the OWASP API Top 10, run in strict dependency order.
+Discovery builds the attack surface.
+The two auth phases catch the most damaging access-control bugs.
+Input and logic catch injection and abuse.
+Rate limiting catches resource exhaustion.

-The checklist below is the short form.
-Each item is something you actively send a request to verify, not a box you tick from documentation.
-Pair it with the fundamentals of API pentesting if you are new to the discipline, and the OWASP API methodology for the why behind each test.
+The sequence is not cosmetic.
+Discovery hands Authorization a list of object-bearing endpoints to attack; Authentication hands it the tokens to attack them with.
+Reverse the order and you waste a day fuzzing inputs on a route that turns out to be unauthenticated anyway.
+The checklist below is the short form, where each item is something you actively send a request to verify, never a box you tick from documentation.
+Pair it with the fundamentals of API pentesting and the OWASP API methodology for the reasoning behind each test.

 API penetration testing checklist by phase